 - Data Table

-Observed use of DOT-compliant helmets in states with universal helmet laws was significantly higher than in states with weak or no helmet laws (87.0% compared to 43.7%).
-Use of non-compliant helmets is also greater in states with universal helmet laws, at 9.9% versus 4.3%.
+Observed use of DOT-compliant helmets in states with universal helmet laws was significantly higher than in states with weak or no helmet laws (89.2% compared to 56.5%).
+In contrast, use of non-compliant helmets is greater in states without universal helmet laws, at 14.8% versus 9.7%.

 - Data Table